cloudfoundry-incubator/quarks-operator/docs/from_bosh_to_kube.md

 2. How do we specify credentials for docker registries containing release images?
    - we could extend the deployment manifest schema (with agreement from the BOSH team)
    - we could have a special k8s secret, which by convention is always named something like `docker-registry-secrets` and contains hostnames-to-credential mappings. e.g.:

-     ```
+     ```text
      docker.io: { user: test, password: none }
      localhost: { user: root, password, toor }
      ```

 3. Are we going to use ephemeral disks?
 Are they useful?
 4. BOSH makes use of errands, which are manually triggered.
 How do we support this in ExtendedJob?
 5. Discuss the ability to extend the releases block with credentials.
 6. Details on how we create services for jobs
 7. How do we rename things?
 8. Do we need ephemeral disks?
 9. For persistent disks - are they shared among container pods?
 10. Canary support in ExtendedStatefulSets
 11. How do we deal with volumes?
 How can data be migrated from an older volume?
 Can we use ExtendedJobs for this?
 Do we need `ExtendedPersistentVolumes`?
 12. How are readiness probes generated?